|OSHA Bloodborne Disease Training||Tuberculosis||GHS (Globally Harmonized System)|

 Please call the Office of Research Safety (x2723) for individualized training.

 Employees must have fully completed all requirements of this training prior to being allowed to enter a TB respiratory isolation room.
-New and existing employees identified as needing to enter a respiratory isolation room must complete this Health Center Program.
-The requirements of the Health Center's TB/Respirator Program involve employee training, medical evaluation and fit testing annually as mandated by OSHA.
+New and existing employees identified as needing to enter a respiratory isolation room must complete this UConn Health Program.
+The requirements of the UConn Health's TB/Respirator Program involve employee training, medical evaluation and fit testing annually as mandated by OSHA.
 Training sessions are scheduled upon request.